Fam Pract Manag. 2009 Jan-Feb;16(1):29.

 The employee’s hourly rate of pay is listed first, followed by the annual compensation, which is shown based on the hours (full time or part time) worked for the year, not including overtime.
 The next items listed are the employerpaid portions of Medicare and Social Security taxes and health insurance premiums, followed by our contributions to the employee’s profit-sharing or retirement plan.
 The number and dollar amount of paid days off and holidays are also provided; this number often surprises our employees because it sometimes totals 30 days for our full-time staff.
 Total compensation is then calculated and listed at the bottom of the worksheet.

 We present employees with this worksheet annually.
 It has helped them to better appreciate the “hidden” benefits we provide, some of which are not reflected in their paycheck, and it has given us an accurate picture of the cost of each employee.
-Download in Microsoft Word format.
+Download as MS Word document.

 Limiting the number of Medicare patients you see